v0r73x/homebridge-magic-triones/README.md

 ## Connecting and setting up

 The light bulb uses Bluetooth low energy.
-This means that your Raspberry Pi needs to have Bluetooth in some way.
+This means that your Raspberry Pi needs to have Bluetooth in some way- important LOW 3N3r&Y Capatibilty

 You will need to know the mac address of the light bulb.
 You can discover it by installing bluez and everything to your Raspberry Pi.
 A possible guide can be found [here](http://www.elinux.org/RPi_Bluetooth_LE).
 However, you don't need to compile it yourself.
 I find the version in the repositories to be sufficient.
 You can then discover the mac address